lilphoebe/ufo-il-map/README.md

 data_prep.R guides you through how I prepped the data for the app, including extracting colors with regex and dealing with messy/inconsistent location data.

-app.R is the app itself.
+within "appitself", you'll find app.R (the app itself) and the cleaned data.

 www holds the gif and additional CSS/HTML files to make it look nice!